facephi/sdk-mobile-documentation/docs/android/Video_Id_Component.md

 - FACE_DOCUMENT_FRONT_BACK: The process is performed using the face, the front of the identity document and the back of the document.

-#### 5.1.6. showCompletedTutorial

-Indicates if you want to show the complete initial tutorial.
-If not, a progress indicator will be shown.

-#### 5.1.7. timeoutServerConnection
+#### 5.1.6. timeoutServerConnection

-Timeout in ms for server response.
+Maximum timeout in ms for server response.

+#### 5.1.7. sectionTimeout

+Maximum time allowed to complete a section (in ms).

-#### 5.1.8. timeoutFaceDetection
+#### 5.1.8. autoFaceDetection

-Timeout in ms to detect if there is a face and start recording.
+Enables/Disables automatic face detection.

-#### 5.1.9. cameraPreferred
+#### 5.1.9. debug

-Camera with which the process is to be carried out: FRONT, BACK
+Enables the display of additional information useful for the diagnosis and monitoring of internal behaviour.

-#### 5.1.10. autoFaceDetection
+#### 5.1.10. countryFilter

-Enable/Disable auto face detection
+It allows to restrict processing to a specific set of countries by accepting an array of strings representing the aliases in ISO3 format (3-letter code according to ISO 3166-1 standard).

+#### 5.1.11. documentFilter

+Allows to restrict the types of documents accepted during capture.
+Possible values are:

+- "IDC": ID Card
+- "PSP": Passport
+- "DLI": Driver License
+- "VIS": Visa
+- "FOC": Foreign Card
+- "INV": Invoice
+- "CUS": Custom Document

+#### 5.1.12. speechText

+Text to be spoken by the user during the recording of the video.

 ---